mparusinski/OSXDeviceMapper/README.md

-LinearDeviceMapper
+OS X Device Mapper
 ==================

-A simple experiment to create a linear device mapper on OS X
+A simple experiment to create a device mapper like tool for OS X